naomikap/rac-intensity/README.md

      This is a pixel data where 1 indicates there is a contact surface and 0 otherwise.
      There are 307 columns in each shoe and 395 is the number of rows.
      The number of shoes is 387 but 386 is the number of shoes with RACs - shoe 127 has no RACS.

+If using the data, please cite the current paper and Wiesner, S., Shor, Y., Tsach, T., Kaplan-Damary, N., & Yekutieli, Y. (2020).
+Dataset of Digitized RACs and Their Rarity Score Analysis for Strengthening Shoeprint Evidence.
+Journal of Forensic Sciences, 65(3), 762-774.
 Last updated: 8/31/2020